devRojha/Code_Alpha_/README.md

-# Online Judge
+# Code Alpha

 ## 1. Overview

-Online Judge provides a seamless environment to write, compile, and run your code effortlessly, challenging your skills in a competitive setting.
+Code Alpha provides a seamless environment to write, compile, and run your code effortlessly, challenging your skills in a competitive setting.
 Access a collection of problem sheets to enhance your coding abilities across various topics.
 Track your progress, celebrate achievements, and identify areas for improvement.

 ## 2. Features